bharney/JSStarter/README.md

 Wow.
 That was a lot of setup.
 And your right.
 But this setup allows you to maintain configuration in source control, without having to check-in your secrets.
 Your now ready to run the project locally! :tada:

  # Entity Framework Database Migration
 We now have an Azure Sql Server, and DB.
 But we need to get the database tables and Seed Data into it.
-Start by running the Entity Framework Core migrations.
+Start by running application locally.
+The program startup checks if there are any pending migrations required, and runs the migration if needed.
+It should handle automatic migrations.
+Optionally, you can run them manually with command below.
+However, you will need to make sure you add your connectionString to the appsettings file if you wan to run it manaully.

  ```
  dotnet ef database update